nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 ## Development code runs in the cloud

-A defining question for developer environments tends to be: Does code under development run locally on the developer's laptop, or does it need to be run elsewhere, usually inside an environment that is centally defined and provisioned somehow.
+A defining question for developer environments tends to be: Does code under development run locally on the developer's laptop, or does it need to be run elsewhere, usually inside an environment that is centrally defined and provisioned somehow.

 At Stripe, we settled on running code in the cloud, for a variety of reasons.
 Every developer had a personal development instance ("devbox" for short) in Stripe's AWS environment (entirely disconnected from production, of course).
 During development, code ran on that instance, both for running automated tests and for interactive testing or experimentation.